stanographer/u-backend/README.md

 - User
-    - A user are the subscribed stenographers on the platform.
+    - User are the subscribed stenographers on the platform.
 Users log in and provide captioning.